 How to Draw Charizard

 Charizard is right among the top of Pokémons regarding Ash’s collection or roster if I may say, a massive dragon with a flame on top of its tail.

 Almost as cool as Pikachu?
 It might not be the easiest to draw, but how cool a creature is it?

 The creature design is spot on, and in a fully evolved form really does give a punch against its enemies.

 Charizard being a dragon, you can easily search different dragon tutorials if you are looking to draw Charizard as a realistic dragon, which would be cool.
 Or if you want to draw it in anime style, just focus on the head and form first.
 And don’t forget the precious reference images.

 How to Draw Dugtrio

-What makes Dugtrio is easy to draw is the cylinder shape of the creatures.
-And when you have drawn one, you can just copy the first one and multiply it to create a total of three.
+What makes Dugtrio easy to draw is the cylinder shape of the creatures.
+And when you have drawn one, you can copy the first one and multiply it to create a total of three.
 Now you have easily created a Dugtrio by just creating one.